Skip to Main Content

 Since today’s best credit cards offer enhanced security features, generous spending limits and rewards, who wouldn’t want to pay with plastic?
 Whether you’re running an online store, getting a side hustle off the ground, or boosting an already booming storefront, your small business can accept credit card payments with the help of an affordable credit card processor.

-You might want to do some research on Bankrate’s Small Business Hub before you let your customers swipe to their heart’s content.
+You might want to start by researching Bankrate’s Small Business Hub before you let your customers swipe to their heart’s content.
 But once you nail down the right credit card processor with affordable processing fees and the type of payment terminals you need, it’s a breeze.
 Follow these four steps to start accepting credit card payments at your small business:

 1. Find a credit card processing provider for your small business